-D3 Indicate terms for which transfers may emoti- D3 Indicate terms for which transfers may enroll: --- ---- --
+D3 Indicate terms for which transfers may enroll:

-D3 Fall A
+D3 Fall ¥

 D3 Winter

-D3 Spring A
+D3 Spring Æ

 D3 Summer

-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
+X D4 If yes, what is the minimum number of credits and the unit of measure?